sunwoongc/fsdl-text-recognizer-2021-labs/lab2/readme.md

 ## Speeding up training

 One way we can make sure that our GPU stays consistently highly utilized is to do data pre-processing in separate worker processes, using the `--num_workers=X` flag.
+*(GPU should wait for the batch of data to be loaded on CPU, and it's waste of time.)*
 ```sh
 python3 training/run_experiment.py --model_class=CNN --data_class=EMNIST --max_epochs=5 --gpus=1 --num_workers=4
 ```